 Women have consistently been a subject of my work for the last six years.
 I think there are two main reasons for this: 1) The overall focus of my work is the study of identity.
 My print projects often deal with this theme, and because I am female, this is a huge part of my own identity and something I wish to explore.
 2) I grew up in a family of all sisters.
 They say that writers should write what they know, and well, I know what it is like to grow up as a girl, and have witnessed closely other girls growing up as girls.
 With most of the figurative and narrative prints, I am telling stories and showing emotions that I have seen and felt myself.

 Does there seem to be a renewed interest in printmaking fueled by women printmakers?

 I do know that there are a lot of women printmakers.
 The majority of the artists in residence at Kala (the facility in which I work) are women.
 I also think that there is a flourishing interest in printmaking at the moment, so it follows that women are a big part of that flourishing.
 But from my point of view, this has not been so much a gendered renaissance as a celebration of print in a community that is, in my experience, a very sharing, open, and supportive group of people.
 I love printmakers.
-And I have found that printmakers who are men are often of this same ilk.
+And I have found that men printmakers are often of this ilk.
 I like that printmakers often operate in groups and collectives, even while working on solitary projects.
-This environment is conducive to impromptu critiques and shared experimentation with new materials or techniques.
+This environment is conducive of impromptu critiques and shared experimentation with new materials or techniques.
 There is often a lot of community feeling in a printshop.